Local and global structure of connections on nonarchimedean curves: Introduction

 The theory of $p$-adic ordinary differential equations has been an active part of number theory ever since the pioneering work of Dwork, starting with his $p$-adic analytic proof of the rationality aspect of the Weil conjectures circa 1960 (predating the development of \'etale cohomology).
 The subsequent half-century saw slow but substantial progress on the question of convergence of solutions of $p$-adic differential equations; in that time, new spheres of application (rigid cohomology, $p$-adic Hodge theory, numerical computation of zeta functions, $p$-adic dynamical systems) have attracted additional attention to the area.
 A broad survey of the theory of $p$-adic differential equations has been given recently by the author in the book \cite{kedlaya-book}.

-At about the time that \cite{kedlaya-book} was written, it was observed by Baldassarri \cite{baldassarri-divizio, baldassarri} that the classical theory of $p$-adic differential equations could be rearticulated much more clearly using Berkovich's language of analytic geometry over complete nonarchimedean fields.
-That is because the classical theory is heavily concerned with the convergence of local solutions of $p$-adic differential equations around certain \emph{generic points}, which appear naturally in Berkovich's framework on an equal footing with rigid analytic point.
+At about the time that \cite{kedlaya-book} was written, it was observed by Baldassarri \cite{baldassarri, baldassarri-divizio} that the classical theory of $p$-adic differential equations could be rearticulated much more clearly using Berkovich's language of analytic geometry over complete nonarchimedean fields.
+That is because the classical theory is heavily concerned with the convergence of local solutions of $p$-adic differential equations around certain \emph{generic points}, which appear naturally in Berkovich's framework on an equal footing with rigid analytic points.
 In this language, one can also naturally treat general $p$-adic curves, not just subspaces of the affine line, by using semistable models to obtain scaling parameters; Baldassarri demonstrated this in \cite{baldassarri} by establishing continuity of the radius of convergence for a differential module over a semistable $p$-adic curve.

 The radius of convergence function for a differential module over a curve measures only the joint radius of convergence of all local horizontal sections around a point.
 A finer invariant is the \emph{convergence polygon}, a Newton polygon whose slopes record the extent to which there exist subspaces of the local horizontal sections which converge on larger discs.
 Building on the results of \cite{kedlaya-book}, it has been shown recently by Poineau and Pulita \cite{pulita-poineau2, pulita-poineau} that the convergence polygon is again a continuous function which factors through the retraction onto some finite skeleton (as in the work of Payne \cite{payne}).
 Informally, this means that the convergence of local horizontal sections is controlled by finitely many numerical invariants.
-A shorter derivation of these results is given by Baldassarri and the present author in \cite{baldassarri-kedlaya}.
+Another proof is included in this paper, while a simplified version of our proof will appear in \cite{baldassarri-kedlaya}.
+While formally different, these proofs share many common ingredients; for instance, our key Lemma~\ref{L:variation0 convexity} is materially equivalent to \cite[Proposition~7.5]{pulita-poineau}.
+In fact, the main difference between the arguments here and those in \cite{pulita-poineau} is that the combinatorial argument there is replaced by a compactness argument.

 The purpose of this paper is to collect some results about differential modules on nonarchimedean analytic curves over fields of characteristic 0 which refine and extend the aforementioned results as well as some other results from \cite{kedlaya-book}.
 Here is a partial list of the new results of the present paper. \begin{itemize} \item We make a finer analysis of refined differential modules over a field of analytic functions than is made in \cite{kedlaya-book}; see \S\ref{subsec:fields2}.
 This leads to results about refined differential modules on open annuli; see \S\ref{subsec:annuli refined}.